Wafaa-Almadhoun/Stepper-motor/README.md

-     connecting +5v in Ardunio to the other side of potentiometer connecting pin A0 in Ardunio to the signal of potentiometer connecting the motor driver with 24v battery
+     connecting +5v in Ardunio to the other side of potentiometer connecting pin A0 in Ardunio to the signal of potentiometer connecting the motor driver with 24v battery connecting the pin A+ driver with A+ in DM860A connecting the pin A- driver with A- in DM860A connecting the pin B+ driver with B+ in DM860A connecting the pin B- driver with B- in DM860A

 ## Block diagram & simulation
 ### 1. Unipolar Stepper with ULN2003 . [see here](https://github.com/Wafaa-Almadhoun/Stepper-motor-using-Arduino-UNO-R3-/blob/main/stepper%20using%20ULN2003.pdsprj)